ASNSPY/asnspy-oss/README.md

 - **Structured Reports** - Human-readable summaries
 - **Raw Data** - Complete output for deep analysis

-**Why this matters:** Your recon data is only useful if you can analyze it.
+Your recon data is only useful if you can analyze it.
 Export to Splunk, import to Elasticsearch, analyze in Jupyter notebooks.

 ---